 “her well-timed autobiography”… They’re innuendoing that the rape trial is a sales pitch for Rose’s autobiography.
-In my book, this paper deserves to be sued for the slur and severely condemned by a court of law.
 With such innuendoes the journalists are damaging in a general sort of way the victims’ right to complain and ask for justice, as victims would then have to be careful not to make legal complaints look like self-promotion.

 So many women have already testified on media against Weinstein; if they do it before a court now, as witnesses, I can’t see how Rose would lose her case unless the court rules that on principle women’s testimony on rape or sexual assault isn’t reliable.

 People yelling “Everything is free,” looting, trashing this gas station.
 Damn it, Philly we better than this.
 (Feb 4, Stephanie Farr, journalist at Philadelphia Enquirer)

 Shoplifting has long ceased to be a heinous crime, and at a time when some states are already experimenting with Universal Basic Income #UBI i.e. with giving people food and stuff for free, such complaints are a bit, say, out of fashion.

 You can’t even exclude that the whole thing is an insurance scam by the store owners and the ‘looters’ are paid.
 Yes, a scam by the absentee proprietors, sending paid ‘looters’ to con their insurance company, without warning their clerk, of course, who’ll be frightened out of his mind.
 (The clerk’s an illegal, by the way.)

 The Shah of Iran was Pinochet number 309.